rjrodger/simpledb/README.md

 ## Logging

-Provide a logger callback when you are creating the simpledb.SimpleDB object to get notifications of request processing events.
-A simple logger that prints to STDOUT is provided by simpledb.debuglogger:
+You can provide a logger callback when you are creating the _simpledb.SimpleDB_ object to get notifications of request processing events.
+A simple logger that prints to STDOUT is provided by _simpledb.debuglogger_:

     var sdb = new simpledb.SimpleDB( {...}, simpledb.debuglogger )